knotman90/IGPE2017/lessons/2/assignment.md

 	}
 ```

-`checkCollisions` should check for all collision between all `Collidable` objects.
+`checkCollisions` should check for all collision between all `ICollidable` objects.
 On the event of a collision between two objects **A and B** it should print the following:

 ```java